sib-swiss/NGS-introduction-training/docs/day1/quality_control.md

 **Exercise:** The script below will trim the sequence reads.
 However, some parts are missing.
 We want to:

-* trim the reads based on a base quality of 10 both on the 3' and 5' end of the reads,
+* trim bases with a quality lower then 10 from the 3' and 5' end of the reads,
 * keep only reads with a read length not shorter than 25 base pairs.

 Fill in the missing options and execute the script to trim the data.